 Things to Do in Seward

 Here are my suggested resources – find an activity or tour that may suit you.
 OR, go ahead try the day cruise with Fox Island kayaking I did on Day 2.
-It was an amazing day!
+It was a spectacular day.

 Day 2 – Seward / Resurrection Bay